 Sustainable tropical landscapes

-We are investigating how rainforest disturbance (e.g. commercial logging) and fragmentation affects species’ diversity and ecosystem functioning, and we are developing methods for reducing biodiversity losses in oil palm plantations by making recommendations about the size and placement of forest set-asides for conserving biodiversity, and impacts of re-wetting peatlands.
-We have shown the benefits of retaining relatively small fragments of forest, which can improve connectivity.
-We test the impacts of sustainability certification schemes, and we are examining methods for producing oil palm more sustainably, in both large industrial plantations and by smallholders.
+We are investigating how rainforest disturbance (eg commercial logging) and forest fragmentation affects species’ diversity and ecosystem functioning.
+We test the impacts of sustainability certification schemes for reducing biodiversity losses in oil palm plantations by making recommendations about the size and placement of forest set-asides for conserving biodiversity, and impacts of re-wetting peatlands.
+We have shown the benefits of retaining relatively small fragments of forest, which can improve connectivity and boost carbon stocks.
+We examine methods for producing oil palm more sustainably, in both large industrial plantations and by smallholder farmers.

 My goal is to instil understanding of ecological systems, underpinned by knowledge.
 It is important that students gain knowledge and synthesise information to understand fundamental ecological principles, which can be used to develop new ideas, especially in relation to understanding the causes and consequences of humans on natural landscapes.
 I think it is important for students to question received evidence and opinions, and to develop their own critical thinking.